sydsailors/ml-02-features/docs/index.md

 I evaluated the dataset by assessing data quality and constructing new features.
 I loaded the Seaborn Diamonds dataset and verified that all 53,940 records were complete.
 There were no missing values.
-This makes the dataset well suited for maching learning.
+This makes the dataset well suited for machine learning.

 The creation of the new features increases the number of available predictors from 10 to 13.
 This could help a future regression model better capture relationships between a diamond's physical characteristics and its price.